-- A. Adequate and consistent quality control is an essential component of successful Contract performance.
-The Contractor shall develop a Quality Control Plan and submit it to the Contracting Officer 5 days after contract award.
-After acceptance by the Government the contractor shall adhere to the Quality Control Program throughout the life of the contract unless otherwise modified.
+- A. Adequate and consistent quality control is an essential component of successful BPA performance.
+The Contractor shall develop and adhere to the Quality Control Program accepted by the Government upon BPA award.
 The Contractor's Quality Control Program shall include, but not be limited to, the following areas: - 1.
 A description of the type, level, and frequency of inspections performed by the Contractor's Quality Control Monitors.
 (This does not pertain to routine inspections performed by Area Supervisors as part of their normal duties.) - 2.
 Quality Control Inspection Check Lists used to conduct inspections which include, as a minimum, checks of: equipment, uniform and appearance; attendance and/or compliance with (DHS form TBD) Sign in/out procedures; knowledge of and adherence to Duty Book requirements; knowledge of and adherence to screening equipment operating procedures; possession of certification and company identification card(s); possession of required licenses and permits; current firearms qualifications; and overall performance. - 3.
 A description of the Contractor's employee reward/incentive program and the Contractor's discipline procedures, used when the Contractor's Quality Control Monitors or the Government notes superior or deficient performance. - 4.
 Resumes for all employees appointed to serve as Quality Control Monitors.
-Under no circumstances shall individuals appointed as Quality Control Monitors serve as the Contract Manager or uniformed employees working under this Contract. - B. Quality Control Inspection Reports shall be prepared by approved Quality Control Monitors and remain on file at the Contractor's facility in sequence by inspection date for all inspections made during the entire Contract period.
-Follow-up reports shall be prepared and maintained in the above manner.

-- C. Inspections shall be conducted by the Contractor in accordance with the Quality Control Plan and as frequently as necessary to ensure effective performance by the Contractor.
-While the Contractor may perform more inspections than are required in the Quality Control Plan, in no event shall the Contractor perform fewer inspections than required by that Plan. - D. The Contractor's Quality Control Monitors must be identified and their resumes submitted in writing by the Contractor to the CO and COTR for approval prior to them performing any inspections under the Contract.
-All changes in appointments shall require the same approval. - E. The Contractor shall maintain a file of all inspection reports related to the Contract and shall make those reports available to the CO or COTR upon request.
+Under no circumstances shall individuals appointed as Quality Control Monitors serve as uniformed employees working under this BPA. - B. Quality Control Inspection Reports shall be prepared by approved Quality Control Monitors and remain on file at the Contractor's facility in sequence by inspection date for all inspections made during the entire BPA period.
+Follow-up reports shall be prepared and maintained in the above manner. - C. Inspections shall be conducted by the Contractor in accordance with the Quality Control Plan and as frequently as necessary to ensure effective performance by the Contractor.
+While the Contractor may perform more inspections than are required in the Quality Control Plan, in no event shall the Contractor perform fewer inspections than required by that Plan. - D. The Contractor's Quality Control Monitors must be identified and their resumes submitted in writing by the Contractor to the CO and COTR for approval prior to them performing any inspections under the BPA.
+All changes in appointments shall require the same approval. - E. The Contractor shall maintain a file of all inspection reports related to the BPA and shall make those reports available to the CO or COTR upon request.
 The CO or COTR may also request a copy of each inspection report to be forwarded at the time it is prepared.
+The

-The Contractor shall brief the COTR of any serious problems or deficiencies noted during an inspection and shall inform the COTR of all actions taken or planned to resolve the problem. - F. If the Contractor's performance indicates that additional quality control measures are needed, the CO and COTR will meet with the Contractor to discuss the Contractor's performance, Quality Control Plan, and any other areas of concern.
-Through the CO, the COTR may request that the Contractor take additional steps to improve both the overall performance of the Contract and adherence to their Quality Control Plan. - G. The Government shall consider the Contractor's adherence to their stated Quality Control Plan during semi-annual performance evaluations.
-Failure by the Contractor to adhere to their stated Quality Control Plan's schedules, methods, forms, etc., may result in Contractual actions being taken by the Government (e.g., the CO has the authority to negotiate and take an equitable adjustment from the Contractor's monthly payment for Quality Control not provided.)
-Repeated offenses can result in termination for default.
+Contractor shall brief the COTR of any serious problems or deficiencies noted during an inspection and shall inform the COTR of all actions taken or planned to resolve the problem.

+- F. If the Contractor's performance indicates that additional quality control measures are needed, the CO and COTR will meet with the Contractor to discuss the Contractor's performance, Quality Control Plan, and any other areas of concern.
+Through the CO, the COTR may request that the Contractor take additional steps to improve both the overall performance of the BPA and adherence to their Quality Control Plan. - G. The Government shall consider the Contractor's adherence to their stated Quality Control Plan during annual performance evaluations.
+Failure by the Contractor to adhere to their stated Quality Control Plan's schedules, methods, forms, etc., may result in Contractual actions being taken by the Government (e.g., the CO has the authority to negotiate and take an equitable adjustment from the Contractor's monthly payment for Quality Control not provided) Repeated offences can result in termination for default.

-C-5.2 Government-Provided Quality Control
+5.2 Government-Provided Quality Control